 Countries resort to economic coercion to compel other countries to change their policies.
 The success of this strategy depends on the size of economic costs that sanctioners can impose on their opponents by distorting trade and financial flows.
 Yet, existing studies indicate that governments and companies can adjust to such distortions, thereby reducing effectiveness of economic coercion.
 Specifically, research on sanctions’ effect on foreign direct investment indicates that sanctioning countries’ companies reduce their investments in targeted countries only temporarily, whereas companies from third-party countries take advantage of this temporary reduction by increasing their investment levels in targeted countries.
 The key limitation of this research, however, is its country-level focus, which fails to capture company-level decisionmaking processes and factors shaping them.
 In this paper, we consider how sanctions affect companies’ decisions to invest in a targeted country and how companies respond to the risk of investment substitution from third-party countries.
 We investigate effects of sanctions announced by companies’ home governments, as well as other governments, and consider varying responses of companies in different economic sectors.
 To keep our models tractable, we concentrate on one sanctioned country, Russia, and use monthly data on nearly 3,000 companies from 77 countries to evaluate companies’ decisions to invest in Russia’s economy, from January 2003 to September 2017.
 This period includes a series of sanctions imposed against Russia by the US, EU members and other countries, as well as Russian counter-sanctions.
 Our results show that sanctions reduce the likelihood of new investments in Russia.

-“IMF Conditionality and the Foreign Direct Investments” (with Randall W. Stone)
+“Dirty Work and the Americanization of Korean Firms” (with Randall W. Stone)

 Despite active research on the effects of peace, natural resources and rule of law on FDI inflows, there is no consensus on their effects on FDI.
 This paper empirically tests competing hypotheses that have generated contrasting results regarding the effects of peace, natural resources and rule of law by applying generalized additive models (GAMs) to the data of non-OECD countries between 1970 and 2009.
 Our findings suggest that both for resource rich or resource poor countries, long established peace is critical in attracting FDI inflows, while the effects of rule of law depend on countries’ natural resource endowments.
 Somewhat surprisingly, natural resource rich countries receive more FDI inflows when they have ‘weak’ rule of law rather than ‘strong’ rule of law.
 Natural resource poor countries, on the other hand, tend to receive more foreign investments if they have moderately strong, but not too strong, rule of law.
 Our findings are substantively quite robust to different measures of natural resources and rule of law.